Nationally vegetation conditions improved nearly everywhere.

-National vegetation condition returned closer to average values: 7% more than the previous year and 4% below the 2000–2010 average.
+National vegetation condition improved to levels last seen in 2017: 11% more than the previous year and 7% above the 2000–2020 average.

-Growth conditions were only slightly better than previous year and remained below average 2000-2019 conditions in native and plantation forestry (-9%) and natural environments (-6%).
+Growth conditions were also above average in native and plantation forestry (+10%) and natural environments (+16%).

-Increased water availability led to expanded tree cover.
-Tree cover, the canopy fraction of vegetation >2 m tall, increased by 13% or 7 Mha from 2019, to 1% below the 2000–2019 average.
+Increased water availability and few bushfires led to expanded tree cover.
+Tree cover, the canopy fraction of vegetation >2 m tall, increased by 8% or 5 Mha from the previous year, reaching 7% above the 2000–2020 average extent.